jovami/isep-lapr4/docs/us_g002/Glossary.md

 ## Lecture

-- **Lecture** - A single session of a course that can be regular or extra.
+- **Lecture** - Also known as a **class**, it is a single session of a course that can occur on a weelky basis (regular lecture) or it can be one time event (extra lecture).
 - **LectureAttendant** - A user who attends to a lecture.

 ## EventPattern

 - **RecurringPattern** - A set of rules that defines the frequency (weekly or once), duration, and timing of recurring events, such as lectures or meetings.
-A recurring pattern includes a start and end date, a day of the week, and a start and end time.
+A recurring pattern includes a start/end date, a day of the week, and a start/end time.
 - **Exception** - A period when a recurring pattern won't take effect.
-This is used to specify dates or times when an event will not occur, even if it is part of a recurring pattern.
+This is used to specify dates or times when an event will not occur (for instance, if it was rescheduled), even if it is part of a recurring pattern.

 # Board